ceph/ceph/doc/cephadm/services/osd.rst

     Model: MC-55-44-ZX
     Size: 512GB

-You can use the 'host_pattern' key in the layout to target certain nodes.
-Salt target notation helps to keep things easy.
+You can use the 'placement' key in the layout to target certain nodes.

 .. code-block:: yaml

     service_type: osd
-    service_id: osd_spec_node_one_to_five
+    service_id: disk_layout_a
     placement:
-      host_pattern: 'node[1-5]'
+      label: disk_layout_a
     spec:
       data_devices:
         rotational: 1